elecfreaks/learn-en/microbitOctopus/input/octopus_ef04061.md

 You can also download the links below:

-<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_19baPjHKcJMT" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>
+<div style="position:relative;height:0;paddingbottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_19baPjHKcJMT" frameborder="0" sandbox="allowpopups allowforms allowscripts allowsameorigin"></iframe></div>

 ### Result
-As the resistance is changed by sliding, the resistance of the corresponding band 0-1023 is displayed on the  micro:bit, and the LED on the module is illuminated at the same time.
+As the resistance is changed by sliding, the resistance of the corresponding band 01023 is displayed on the  micro:bit, and the LED on the module is illuminated at the same time.

 ## Relevant Cases
----

 ## Technique Files
----